QUESTION: HOW DO GRAPEFRUIT JUICE AND MEDICATION INTERACT?

 The grapefruit juice and drug interactions arise because grapefruit contains a compound called bergamottin, which blocks the action of an enzyme in the liver.
 (Cytochrome P450 3A4, in case you're interested.)
 This enzyme is also involved in the metabolism of more than 30 different medications.

 When this enzyme is blocked, your body can't clear out the drug as it should, which means the drug can build up to dangerous levels.

-Other related citrus fruits may cause reactions similar to the grapefruit juice and drug interactions, depending on how much bergamottin they contain.
+Other related citrus fruits may cause reactions similar to the grapefruit and drug interactions, depending on how much bergamottin they contain.
 Seville oranges contain a significant amount of bergamottin.
 They're used to make marmalade and compote (but not orange juice) and their bergamot oil is used as the distinctive flavoring in Earl Grey and Lady Grey teas.
-Pummelos/pomelos have also been implicated in grapefruit juice and drug interactions.
+Pummelos/pomelos have also been implicated in grapefruit and drug interactions.